adamian98/pulse/README.md

 Given a low-resolution input image, PULSE searches the outputs of a generative model (here, [StyleGAN](https://github.com/NVlabs/stylegan)) for high-resolution images that are perceptually realistic and downscale correctly.

 ![Transformation Preview](./readme_resources/transformation.gif)

-## How do I use it?

-The easiest way to apply PULSE to your own images is with our interactive demo, found at https://colab.research.google.com/drive/1-cyGV0FoSrHcQSVq3gKOymGTMt0g63Xc?usp=sharing#sandboxMode=true.

-If you want to try using this codebase, continue on.

 ## Usage